2sidedfigure/ouija/README.md

    Passing this header will ensure you recieve the unmodified source.
 The value of the header is inconsequential; Ouija only checks for its presence.

+ - **Ouija-Follow-HTTP-Redirect**: Normally, Ouija will return the HTTP redirect response and not the resource specified by the redirect.
+By passing this header, Ouija will follow the HTTP redirect and return the response received by requesting the resource referenced by the redirect.

  - **Ouija-Proxy**: Specify a proxy server to use (e.g. 10.10.10.10:8080).

  - **Ouija-Proxy-Type**: Set the type of proxy server (one of http, socks5 or